 If you are on a food budget I suggest you set up a thorough food plan so you can get as many turkeys as you have room for.
 Think about the savings opportunity here.
 One turkey for less than $4.00 can feed your family for an entire week.

-Do the math on that baby and see if you are not excited!
+Do the math and see if you are not excited about that potential savings.

-So, what do you need to do in order to get such cheap prices for your Thanksgiving dinner?
+So, what do you need to do in order to get such cheapest prices for your Thanksgiving dinner?

 You need to make minimum purchases.

 A minimum purchase is simply the least amount you need to spend in order to take advantage of a sale.
 So if the minimum purchase for a store states $25, then you will need to spend that BEFORE the purchase of the turkey is added on.

 Each store is different but most will hover around $25-$35.

 And this is the reason I want you to save your shopping for the last minute.

 Not only will you have plenty of items to purchase in order to cover your minimum spending amounts, but the stores usually put everything (and I mean EVERYTHING) you will need for your meal on sale in November.